KIshiharaHCI/Cyberzul/README.md

 Starting Player Marker will be placed in your floor line automatically.
 On the one hand, this means minus points; on the other hand, you will be the player to start the next round.
 Choose wisely!

 Oh, and by the way: This is _Cyberzul_.
 It is fun, it is fancy, and it is fast.
-You have 30 seconds for your move. … So, choose wisely … and do not take too much time for it, otherwise, the AI will make the move for you.
+You have 12 seconds for your move. … So, choose wisely … and do not take too much time for it, otherwise, the AI will make the move for you.
+(But no worries, only you have Bullet-mode turned on; otherwise, you have all the time in the world.)

 ### Where to place a tile